Abraham Lincoln’s Prayer For The Nation

 His account of the nation’s origins was organic, and the founding of the union was only the beginning.
 Lincoln avoided terms like “revolution” and “independence” as he wanted to distinguish between the rightful and unjustified acts of rebellion.
 The founders of the nation’s founding documents had made the Union a strong framework for liberty and equality, and he was fighting against further separation.

-READ: Prayer For My Husband For Strength
+READ: Nighttime Prayer For Adults

 Though he was a great leader, he started in a modest life, living in a modest house.
 He did not have formal education, but he read voraciously when he had free time.
 His marriage to Mary Todd gave him status and four sons.
 As a child, he was devoted to debate other children and was a natural debater.